About my name

 Also you can call me Sunny if you'd like, most people do!

 My first name means "resolution" (like a New Year's Resolution, not like that of a photo), and would actually be written as sankalp when using IAST.
-Because of my surname, some people think that my first name is from Malayalam sankalpam, meaning "dream, imagination".
+Because of my surname (which is Tamil, but with an extra -an at the end it would be a name in Malayalam, and with that many -ans it's hard to count), some people think that my first name is from Malayalam sankalpam, meaning "dream, imagination".
 Malayalam has a large portion of vocabulary derived from Sanskrit despite being a Dravidian language, and this is one such word, but the meaning has shifted, and in my case, the name is simply directly from Sanskrit.
-None of this becomes easier to grok when you find out my dad's family is from Palakkat, which is in Kerala (where Malayalam is most spoken).

 Pronouns